Will Earth go through another ice age?

 02-28-2025

-If history followed its usual script, the next ice age would arrive in roughly 10,000 years, according to a new study.
-A team of researchers, including scientists from UC Santa Barbara, has traced the subtle shifts in Earth’s orbit.
-These wobbles and tilts are so slight that they seem insignificant.
+If history followed its usual script, the next ice age would arrive in roughly 10,000 years.
+That’s what a new study suggests.
+A team of researchers, including scientists from UC Santa Barbara, has traced the subtle shifts in Earth’s orbit – its wobbles and tilts that are so slight they seem insignificant.

-Yet, over thousands of years, these changes have consistently transformed the planet’s climate.
-The findings reveal a strikingly predictable pattern in Earth’s natural cycles.
+Yet, over thousands of years, these changes have rewritten the planet’s climate again and again.
+Their findings, published in Science, reveal a strikingly predictable pattern in Earth’s natural cycles.

 Subtle mechanics of a changing climate